bodik/sner4/README.md

 * If running, agent can be stopped gracefully (`--shutdown`, might take time if long running job/assignment is executing, or terminated immediately (`--terminate`).

+#### 3.1.1 Agent modules

+Any module should inherit from `sner.agent.modules.Base`.
+Each module requires own target specification, consult corresponding class docstring for more information.

+Available modules:
+	* dummy
+	* nmap
+	* inetverscan

 ### 3.2 Server